Aegizz/Public-Reflection/Reflection.md

 4. Handling Portflooding
 5. Server to Server Signing and Verification

-The standarised encryption was well documentated, the issue was with the implemenation.
+The standarised encryption was well documentated, the issue lay with the implemenation.
 Since RSA and AES has a wide range of standards and models, accurately implementing these methods between a wide range of coding languages, libraries, and versions of libraries proved problematic.
 A good example of this is when we updated our signing method to match the new spec after it was updated.
 One of our group members was operating on OpenSSL v1.1.2 whereas the others were on OpenSSL v3.0.2.
 Thus when the group member updated the specification to match the OpenSSL v1.1.2 implementation, our systems would fail to sign the keys without a relevant warning.

 JSON is a popular format for organising data and ensuring the format between each system remains the same.
-This is awesome for communicating data easily between different coding languages and systems.
-The problem arrives when we used hashing functions to sign these JSON messages.
-Slight variations in the implementations of the format of the JSON strings caused issues in verifing the signature of a message.
-An example of this is when the "json" python library function dump() is called, there is a whitespace at the begining of the resulting string, causing the hash of the string to be different and thus the signature verification failing.
-For future maybe only the message in the data field should be used for hashing to prevent this issue.
-The other solution we recommended was the removal of whitespace for hashing.
-This is a possible solution, but we were unsure about the effectivness as there is a distinct lack of communication between groups.
+This is beneficial for communicating data between different coding languages and systems.
+Issues occurred when hashing functions were used to sign these JSON messages, as slight variations in the implementations the JSON strings caused inconsistent hashes for what were essentially identical JSON packets.
+An example of this is when the "json" python library function dump() is called, there is a whitespace at the begining of the resulting string, causing the hash of the string to be different and thus the signature verification to fail for those not using the python "json" library.
+We recommended removing whitespace for hashing, but were unsure about the effectivness as there is a distinct lack of communication between groups.

 Due to the nature of using websockets there is always the possibility of multithreading and portflooding causing issues.
 If multiple servers are running on a client there's a possibility of flooding the server with connections and causing a DoS attack.
 The other issue is relating to multithreading.
-Websocket is not designed for fast communication with a large number of clients, this problem is exacerbated by the use of slower programming languages like Python with its global interpreter lock.
-This will obvisiouly lead to similar DoS attacks if not handled correctly by the implementator (Less of a design flaw but is worth noting that it should be included in the documentation).
+Websocket is not designed for fast communication with a large number of clients; this problem is exacerbated by the use of slower programming languages like Python with its global interpreter lock.
+This will lead to similar DoS attacks if not handled correctly by the implementor (Less of a design flaw but is worth noting that it should be included in the documentation).

-Server to server signing and verification is the basis of our interserver communication is verified.
-If a user is able to set up their own server and client there is the possibility of a MITM attack where a malicious actor creates a server and client setup that is used for communication and simply replays the message to each client as if they are communicating to each other.
+Server to server signing and verification is a vital component of interserver communication.
+If a user is able to set up their own server and client, there is the possibility of a MITM attack where a malicious actor creates a server and client setup that is used for communication and simply replays the message to each client as if they are communicating to each other.

-Here is a diagram of an example where a malicious server could advertise to be a different user while storing the data and replay it to the actual user.
+See Appendix 3: MITM Attack Diagram for a diagram of an example where a malicious server could advertise to be a different user while storing the data and replay it to the actual user.

-In this situation Client A and Client B want to connect and share secret information.
-The Malicious Server advertises Client C to Client A and Client D to Client B. If both clients connect to the malicious clients, the MITM can store the data will replaying it to each server without them knowing.
-This requires a little bit of social engineering to have the clients connect correctly or another vulnerability in the implementation but note it is still possible.

-See Appendix 3: MITM Attack Diagram

 ### Individual Contributions

-Aegizz - (Me) Lloyd Draysey
+Aegizz - Lloyd Draysey

 gradyclark03 - Graydon Clark